David Jordan teaching grants

 The David Jordan teaching grant scheme is intended to support individuals that focus predominantly or exclusively on higher education teaching.
 Funds of up to £10,000 are available for a 12 month period, to allow grant holders to carry out a piece of educational research or to develop an educational resource that is relevant to physiology.
 In return for the support we ask that the resource be made available to The Society for wider dissemination.

 Costs associated with attendance at conferences (travel, accommodation, registration), personal salary and also office expenses (e.g. photocopying, stationery, telephone costs) are not covered by the grant.
 However funds can be used by the grant holder to buy time out of their teaching.

-The closing date for the 2014 scheme is 28 February.
-Application should be completed using the online form.
+Applications have been reopened for the 2014 scheme, which will close on 1 October.
+Applications should be completed using the online form.

 The small print